 The impact of disasters transcends physical infrastructure and housing, extending to the economic landscape.
 Prolonged electricity outages have crippled many small businesses, rendering them unable to operate.
 The recovery process not only implies the restoration of electric power or flooding recovery, but also the replacement of goods and merchandise that could be affected or lost because of the event.
-According to data obtained from SBA loans for fiscal year 2022, related to Disaster Declaration 4649 and 4671, \$54,795,689 was approved as an unmet need for the MID Area.
-That amount includes thirty percent (30%) or \$16,305,228 of unmet needs from businesses.
-This number should be greater, considering that no data is available for six (6) municipalities.
+According to data obtained from SBA loans for fiscal year 2022, related to Disaster Declaration 4649 and 4671, a total of \$54,795,689 was approved as unmet needs for the MID Area.
+That amount includes a thirty percent (30%) or \$16,305,228 of unmet needs from businesses.
+This number should be greater, taking into consideration that no data is available for six (6) municipalities.